Pink-Crab/WPDB-Table-Builder/docs/Foreign_Key.md

 ***

+> When creating a foreign key reference, ensure the column you are linking to is set as a unique/primary index.
+Also ensure your reference table exists, or is created before this one.

 ## __construct( string $column, ?string $key_name = null )
 > @param string $column The column this Foreign_Key applies to
 > @param string|null $key_name Sets a custom key_name to the Foreign_Key